 Morocco protests begin again due to protestors citing bad governance and demanding constitutional reforms.

-Damascus, Syria, protests against the hard-line government begin which began the civil war that rages on up to this day.
+Protests against the hard-line government in Syria begin, which initiates the civil war that rages on up to this day.

 NATO begins Libya bombing after UN resolution.
 The French began the bombing while others like the UK, the US, and others joining later.